 Download guidance on delivering EAT in the classroom, including activity ideas inspired by objects from our collections:

-FOOD: Bigger than the Plate is a bold exhibition that explores current experiments at every stage of the food system – from compost to table.
+FOOD: Bigger than the Plate was a bold exhibition exploring current experiments at every stage of the food system – from compost to table.